 Furlough leave is part of the Coronavirus Job Retention Scheme and offers support to employers to save jobs during the Coronavirus crisis.
 Our expert Employment law solicitors answer your questions about what this means and detail their furlough advice for employers.
 For FAQs for Employers about the Extended Coronavirus Job Retention Scheme click here.

 This article was updated on 17 November 2020.

-It applies to all businesses in respect of employees (which includes workers) who were on a PAYE scheme on 19 March 2020.
+It applies to all businesses in respect of employees (which includes workers) who under the original scheme were on a PAYE scheme on 19 March 2020.
 It includes companies, charities and public sector organisations.

 Furlough just means a “leave of absence”.
 Find more information about what is furlough leave here.

 It applies to full-time, part-time, agency and zero-hours employees and workers, and apprentices as long as they are paid through PAYE.

 Under the original scheme, they offered to re-imburse 80% of furloughed employees’ usual monthly wage costs up to £2,500 a month, plus the associated Employer National Insurance Contributions and minimum automatic enrolment employer pension contributions on that salary.

 From 1 August, the government covered the cost of wages but employers were asked to pay employer National Insurance and pension contributions.